ttran9/AllRecipesJavaSpring/README.md

 - refactor code (still on going).
 - styling of the pages (specificially the errors).
-- for commit b9e6a6af101a50ea62b9c31b0717da49bf5fa409, I didn't upload have to push a modified ShoppingListTest file along which means this needs to be modified.
 - also, the registration tests are not complete, I don't explicity test for a user name that already exists which should throw an existing DataIntegrityViolation exception.
 I will be adding this in too.